griffinnewbold/COMS-4156-Service/README.md

 From there, you can right-click the 'DocumentTest' class from the IntelliJ Project View and click "Run 'DocumentTest'".
 Next, you can do the same thing with 'FirebaseServiceTest' to run the tests of the Firebase service.

+To see our system-level tests, see the section "Postman Test Documentation" below.

 ## Style Checking Report
 We used the tool "checkstyle" to check the style of our code and generate style checking reports.
 Here is the report as of the day of 10/19/23: